rebeccaramjiawan/e_line_simulation/README.md

 ## Optimiser:
-* Enter the details of the parameters you want to optimise into x (in runOpt)
+* Enter the details of the parameters you want to optimise into `x` (in runOpt)
-* The objective function is under step in OptEnv
+* The objective function is under the method `step` in OptEnv
 * Most of the optimiser parameters are set under runOpt e.g number of particles to track, solver to use, width of foil at beam waist

 ## ErrorEnv allows for alignment and steering simulations: